Who May Apply?

-- Presentation should reflect your current product offerings and portray an aesthetically pleasing and well-designed presence both on-site and online.
+- The presentation should reflect your current product offerings and portray an aesthetically pleasing and well-designed presence.

 - How your items are represented in your photos/on your website.
-(Your photos should not be blurry or poor quality.
-You must provide photos of your own work for review).
+(You must provide photos of your own work for review).

-- The number and diversity of designs or products you offer.
+- The number and diversity of products you offer.
 We ask that you apply for no more than two categories per applicant.
-We know that many of you are extremely talented in multiple areas, but limiting your focus for this show helps us to preserve the balance among the various crafts shown and, more importantly, will help to increase your sales!

 - All merchandise in the Show must be hand-crafted.
-This is a retail to public show.
 Products must be handmade and offered in finished form.
 The sale of commercial kits, patterns, supplies and resale merchandise is not permitted.
-No bulk/factory manufactured items allowed.
+No bulk/factory-manufactured items allowed.

 - Direct sales businesses and other distributor type products and services are not permitted.